linux-riscv/linux-riscv/Documentation/dev-tools/kasan.rst

 Software Tag-Based KASAN or SW_TAGS KASAN, enabled with CONFIG_KASAN_SW_TAGS, can be used for both debugging and dogfood testing, similar to userspace HWASan.
-This mode is only supported for arm64, but its moderate memory overhead allows using it for testing on memory-restricted devices with real workloads.
+This mode is only supported on arm64 and riscv, but its moderate memory overhead allows using it for testing on memory-restricted devices with real workloads.

 Hardware Tag-Based KASAN or HW_TAGS KASAN, enabled with CONFIG_KASAN_HW_TAGS, is the mode intended to be used as an in-field memory bug detector or as a